Nuestro Cinema: History and profile

 Nuestro Cinema was founded by Juan Piqueras in 1932.
 In the first issue dated June 1932 the magazine billed itself as the "best" professional film publication free from superficial and sentimental contents unlike other film publications.
-It was affiliated with the Communist Party.
-From its start in June 1932 to March 1933 it came out monthly.
+It was affiliated with the Communist Party and had a Marxist orientation.
+From its start in June 1932 to March 1933 Nuestro Cinema came out monthly.

 Piqueras edited the magazine from his Paris home.
-It was published in Barcelona, but its editorial office was based in Madrid.
+Nuestro Cinema was published in Barcelona, but its editorial office was based in Madrid.
 Piqueras published many articles in the magazine on the history of Spanish cinema.
 These writings would be later published as a book.
 The magazine frequently featured theoretical and historical issues about cinema.
 It exclusively focused on left-wing movies, including those produced in the Soviet Union.
 Nuestro Cinema also covered political agitation through articles on strikes, land reform, and the proclamation of the Catalan Statute.
-Major contributors of the magazine were Antonio del Amo Algara, Juan Manuel Plaza, Germaine Dulac, Léon Moussinac, René Clair, Joris Ivens and Béla Balázs.
+Major contributors of the magazine were Antonio del Amo Algara, César M. Arconada, Juan Manuel Plaza, Germaine Dulac, Léon Moussinac, René Clair, Joris Ivens and Béla Balázs.

 Nuestro Cinema temporarily ceased publication in October 1933 and was restarted in January 1935.
 In the second period its communist approach was not very evident.
 It permanently folded in February 1936 because of financial problems and Juan Piqueras’s health problems.
 The title of Nuestro Cine film magazine, which was started in 1961, was a reference to Nuestro Cinema.